What Color Does Pink and Green Make?

 Mixing Pink and Green | Complementary Colors | Shades of Pink and Green | Making Other Colors | Holidays with Pink and Green

-There isn't one simple, clear answer to that.
-Unlike something like blue and pink, which make purple, green and pink don't create one single color that you can point to.
+Unlike something like blue and pink, which make purple, there isn’t one simple, clear answer when it comes to what pink and green make.
 The unique, complementary relationship between pink and green means you can end up with many different possibilities, including some wild and fun ones.
 Let's take a look at all the colors pink and green can make.

 Pink + Green = Brown